Ankita-0611/YouTube-Data-Analysis-Power-BI-Python/README.md

 ## 2. Content Analysis:
 Identify which categories (e.g., education, social issues) perform best in terms of views, likes, and comments.
 ## 3. Engagement Analysis:
+a.
 Analyze how channels have garnered views over the years.
+b.
 Assess the engagement rate for different categories.
+c.
 Measure audience engagement rates over the years.
 ## 4. Duration Analysis:
 Determine which video durations receive the highest views.
 ## 5. Video Performance Analysis: